 XWITM Revolutionary Earth Model Building on the Cloud

-- computes the misfit between generated predictions and real world sensor measurements
+- computes the loss function misfit between generated predictions and field recordings

-- solves a PDE constrained optimisation to find the model update direction which adjusts the existing model to reduce the misfit
+- solves a constrained optimisation to find the 'gradient descent' direction which adjusts weights to reduce the misfit

-XWITM next generation waveform inversion is regarded as the industry's leading Full Waveform Inversion (FWI) velocity optimisation algorithm due to:
+XWITM next generation waveform inversion is regarded as the industry's leading formulation due to:

 - combining adaptive cost functions (AWITM) with generic least-squares cost functions (FWI), for more accurate model updates starting further from the true answer